Tackling the Unique Challenges of Low-frequency Solar Polarimetry with the Square Kilometre Array Low Precursor: The Algorithm: Algorithm

-\subsection{Estimation of residual leakages}
+\subsection{Estimation of Residual Leakages}

 For astronomical observations, residual leakages in the polarization images are usually determined using unpolarized celestial sources.
 The polarized emission detected from such sources, after polarization calibration, provides an estimate of the residual leakages from Stokes I to other Stokes parameters.
 For large FoV instruments, the leakage can be a strong function of direction.
-Despite this, an approach based on observations of multiple unpolarized sources has been successfully used \cite{lenc2017}.
-They first determined the leakages towards the individual sources.
+Despite this, an approach based on observations of multiple unpolarized sources has been successfully used \citep{lenc2017}.
+They first determined the leakages toward the individual sources.
 Next a 2D polynomial of second order was fit to determine the leakages as a function of direction.
 It has recently been shown that numerous background sources can be detected in Stokes I with the MWA even in presence of the Sun \citep{Kansabanik2022}.
-However, to pursue a similar approach for determining leakages, a large number of these sources need to be detected in other Stokes parameters as well, which is yet to be demonstrated.
+However, to pursue a similar approach for determining leakages, a large number of these sources needs to be detected in other Stokes parameters as well, which is yet to be demonstrated.

-We use the quiet Sun regions in our images to estimate residual leakage fraction, $\mathrm{L_{residual}}$, as follows: \begin{enumerate} \item When Stokes Q, U and V emissions are detected with more than $3\sigma$ significance over more than 50\% of the quiet Sun region, we use the median values of the pixels detected in each Stokes plane, and the define the residual leakages as:
+We use the quiet-Sun regions in our images to estimate residual leakage fraction, $\mathrm{L_{residual}}$, as follows: \begin{enumerate} \item When Stokes Q, U and V emission is detected with more than $3\sigma$ significance over more than 50\% of the quiet-Sun region, we use the median values of the pixels detected in each Stokes plane, and the define the residual leakages as: